peeweek/net.peeweek.vfxgraph-extras/README.md

 # Visual Effect Graph - Extras

-Raw bunch of feature prototypes for use with Visual Effect Graph.
+Additional Features for use with VFX Graph.
 These features are mostly unpolished, non-official and unsupported by Unity.
 Use at your own risk.

 ## Requirements